Planning Your Site Images

 Finding Legal Sources

 You have a multitude of choices related to accessing free or paid graphics from various creative graphics creators on the internet.
 There are many who offer absolutely free ones, without the need to link to them.
 Others, (and understandably so) require acknowledgement through the placing of a text or banner link back to their site in exchange for free use of their creations (click on the temple image above to see an example of this).
 Still others require you to buy a licence to use their products.
 If your site is going to be a commercial venture, this charge might be higher than if your site is a personal one.
 The point is to find graphics that meet your visual needs, budget, and genre in a responsible and legal way.
 You can not simply punch in an image topic, say "cats" in Google images, then just take whatever suits you.
 Instead, search for 'free cat images" and follow the creator's instructions for crediting and/or payment.

 Creating Your Own

 There are literally thousands of websites that offer free use of clipart and graphics for budding web designers.
 This is fine, in the beginning.
 Once you get serious though, it's time to learn to create your own images for your website.
 The first step in learning to create dynamic graphics on the computer is to invest in the best software available that fits your preferences and your budget.
-The industry standard software for digital design is Adobe Photoshop, which retails for about $250 to $650 (depending on the vendor and version you choose) and takes awhile to master.
+The industry standard software for digital design is Adobe Photoshop, which retails for about $40 a month (depending on the vendor and version you choose) and takes awhile to master.
 If you are serious about web design though, this is the program of choice.
 There are also several other programs that are more economical, and prove effective for web design.
-You can read more about other popular graohics programs at Digital Graphic Design: Getting Started.
 Another free choice that is touted as being similar to Photoshop is the open source software program G.I.M.P. which stands for GNU Image Manipulation Program.

 Things to Keep in Mind